yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 to recompile as fast as possible the site.

-Instead of explaining the role of every file, let's get straight to the point.

-Inside the `yosog` the important files/directories for this tutorial are:
+Instead of explaining the role of every file, let's focus only on the important files/directories for this tutorial:

 1. `config/routes`
 2. `Handler/`